LORD Sabaoth: The Lord of Hosts and You

 Love Is Vulnerable

 Jesus did not withdraw himself from this circle of hostility, but He made himself vulnerable to their hostility.
 Jesus shows these leaders what love really looks like by taking a stand and publicly healing this man.
-Jesus could have followed this man out; pulled him aside privately and healed him, if the healing was all He was about.
+Jesus could have followed this man out; pulled him aside privately and healed him, if the healing was all Jesus intended.

 In this act of love towards the man with the withered hand in the company of hostile men, Jesus deliberately and vulnerably loved these men by very clearly revealing to them that He was the Son of God.
 He was vulnerable, opening Himself to their conspiracy of hate, and loved them enough to show them God in the flesh.